filipkilibarda/Tw/README.md

     return newMatrix
 ```

-This will create something like this, where I've replaced
+`createMatrix(lst)` will convert the list into this matrix, where you can see the surface outlined in `0`s.

 ```python
 [1, 1, 1, 1, 1, 1, 1, 0, 1, 1, 1, 1, 1, 1, 1, 1]